 |Materials||420D nylon packcloth||300D recycled ripstop nylon||Nylon||Nylon||Nylon|

 |Outside Carry Options||Sleeping pad straps (bottom), ice axe loop and bungee holder, front-side pole carry bungee loops||Trekking pole lash points, ice axe attachments, daisy chains,attachment loops, compression straps||Bungee helmet tab, blinker light patch, ice axe loop and bungee holder, front-side pole carry bungee loops||Tool loop and bungee holder||Side compression strap|

 |Other Notable Features||Bottom compartment is very large but takes up space in main compartment||Steel frame w/ 1 internal stay, hydration tube holder on shoulder strap, included rain cover, water bottle pockets angled forward to allow on the go access||Blinker patch, front-side pole carry loops||Removeable foam back panel doubles as sit pad, removeable sternum, removeable Packmod bungee||Compatible as an attachment to other Osprey packs|

 Our Analysis and Test Results

 Overall, the Stratos is right at the top of the heap, but it's not that versatile.
-This is a "no holds barred" hiker's pack that keeps items large and small in separate, easy to access compartments while maintaining an extremely comfortable fit.
-In that context, it wins our Top Pick as a panel-loader for day-hiking.
+This is a "no holds barred" hiker's backpack that keeps items large and small in separate, easy to access compartments while maintaining an extremely comfortable fit.
+In that context, it wins our Top Pick as a panel loader for day-hiking.